 Under the leadership of our manager, Becky Hamilton and assisted closely by Jemma Errigo (office Manager) and Chris Gibbs (HR Manager), over the course of a week we completely modified and revolutionised the service we are currently able to provide.
 We set about offering as much as we could to our guys in a variety of ways, including:

-We have been working very closely with all local authorities to help ease their burden by becoming the main point of contact for many vulnerable people.
+We continue to work very closely with all local authorities to help ease their burden by becoming the main point of contact for many vulnerable people.
 We have a great knowledge of the people who use our services and our relationships with parents and carers built on trust.

-Some of the feedback we have received from service users, parents and carers in incredible and confirms to us that what we are doing is genuinely appreciated and welcome during this uncertain period.
+Some of the feedback we have received from service users, parents and carers in incredible and confirms to us that what we did during lockdown was genuinely appreciated and welcome during that uncertain period.

-My colleagues are doing an unbelievable job, I think they should be recognised for their ingenuity, flexibility and all-round fabulousness – all under the creative and dynamic management of Becky.
+My colleagues did (and still are) doing an unbelievable job, I think they should be recognised for their ingenuity, flexibility and all-round fabulousness – all under the creative and dynamic management of Becky.
 These people are truly amazing and are an essential part of the often unrecognised and un-thanked social care workforce.